- Contact Us Now: (201) 464-1011 Tap to Call

 Death taxes, also known as estate taxes or inheritance taxes, are imposed on the transfer of property after an individual’s death.
 The two primary types of death taxes in the United States are federal estate taxes and state-specific estate or inheritance taxes.

-New Jersey Inheritance Taxes
+New Jersey Death Taxes: Inheritance Tax Rules

 Circumstances in Which You May Owe Death Taxes